appacitive/builder-docs/server/javascript/users/guides.md

 ﻿# Users

 Users represent your app's users.
-There is a host of different functions/features available in the SDK to make managing users easier.
+There are a host of different functions/features available in the SDK to make managing users easier.
 The `Appacitive.Users` module deals with user management.

 ## Create User